 Bousfield Distinguished Visitor in Planning

 The John Bousfield Distinguished Visitorship in Planning was established through a major donation to and a matching grant by the University of Toronto.
-The Visitorship honours John Bousfield, a distinguished Canadian urban planner now in his 60th year of professional practice, and enables the Planning Program to bring to the University accomplished individuals who can teach, give public lectures and participate in collaborative research projects on issues important to the field of planning.
+The Visitorship honours John Bousfield, (1929-2016), founding Partner of Bousfields Inc., and a committed and visionary professional planner for nearly six decades.
+It enables the Planning Program to bring to the University accomplished individuals who can teach, give public lectures and participate in collaborative research projects on issues important to the field of planning.

 The Bousfield position is intended to offer the visitors an opportunity for research, writing and reflection, while also enhancing the learning experience of students in the Program in Planning, providing diverse and innovative perspectives on contemporary planning issues and enhancing the relations between the Planning Program and the community at large.